adamsbytes/rocinante/PHASES.md

 - [ ] Create/edit/delete goals (feeds into `AccountGoalPlanner`)
 - [ ] Drag-drop priority override (default: bot-optimized via planners)
 - [ ] Goals auto-start, persist in bot config
+- [ ] "Goalsets" can be saved/etc so other bots can use a similar foundational set of goals

 **Manual Task UI:**
 - [ ] Skill training task input